TLDR AI 2023-08-14

 If you zoom in on salient pieces of an image before running classification, you can get 98% on ImageNet.
 Fascinating and fairly easy implementation for real world computer vision systems.

-The most important AI, ML, and data science news in a free daily email.
+Get the most interesting AI stories and breakthroughs delivered in a free daily email.